ministryofjustice/hmpps-book-secure-move-api/helm_deploy/REPORTS.md

-This directory contains scripts and configuration to enable automated delivery of CSV reports via GovNotify.
+The `reports` directory contains scripts and configuration to enable automated delivery of CSV reports via GovNotify.

 With the exception of the Monthly Incomplete PER Report (see below) new jobs can be configured by replicating the config and cronjob files in each subfolder.